Dark Energy Phenomenology in a $f(R,\Sigma,T)$ Gravity Framework: $O_m(z)$ Parameterization Approach: Formulation

 which can be alternatively expressed as \begin{small}

-\end{small} To facilitate the solution of field equations in $f(R, \Sigma, T)$ extended symmetric teleparallel gravity, simplifying assumptions are often necessary.
+\end{small} It is instructive to recover the standard $\Lambda$CDM model as a limiting case of the present framework.
+In the absence of nonmetricity and matter--geometry coupling, i.e., $\Sigma \rightarrow 0$ and $\eta \rightarrow 0$, the function reduces to $f(R,\Sigma,T) \rightarrow R$, and the standard Einstein field equations are recovered.
+Consequently, the Friedmann equations reduce to their usual form, $ H^2 = \frac{8\pi G}{3}\rho + \frac{\Lambda}{3}$ which describes the $\Lambda$CDM cosmology.
+This demonstrates that the present model is a consistent extension of standard cosmology.
+To facilitate the solution of field equations in $f(R, \Sigma, T)$ extended symmetric teleparallel gravity, simplifying assumptions are often necessary.
 In this work, we adopt the homogeneous, isotropic, and spatially flat Friedmann-Robertson-Walker (FRW) metric, given by:

 This choice of metric allows us to explore the cosmological implications of $f(R, \Sigma, T)$ gravity in a straightforward and analytically tractable manner. where $g_{ij}$ are the function of $(-t, x^{1}, x^{2}, x^{3})$ and $t$ refers to the cosmological/cosmic time measure in Gyr.
 In the four-dimensional FRW space-time, the equation above yields the following: